Kyverno CLI

 CLI Commands

-When using the Kyverno CLI with kustomize, it is recommended to use the “standalone” version as opposed to the version embedded inside kubectl.
+When using the Kyverno CLI with kustomize, it is recommended to use the “standalone” version as opposed to the version embedded inside kubectl

 Apply

-The apply command is used to perform a dry run on one or more policies with a given set of input resources.
+command is used to perform a dry run on one or more policies with a given set of input resources.
 This can be useful to determine a policy’s effectiveness prior to committing to a cluster.
-In the case of mutate policies, the apply command can show the mutated resource as an output.
-The input resources can either be resource manifests (one or multiple) or can be taken from a running Kubernetes cluster.
+In the case of mutate policies, the apply

 Apply to a resource: